An Approach to Implementing Intent-Based Networking

 Effectively implementing IBN requires the constant monitoring of network traffic, so you can ensure each application is getting the type of performance it requires and detect any security events.

-An open approach to network monitoring is to use open protocols, such as gNMI–gRPC, both developed by Google. gNMI is a network management protocol that provides the ability to retrieve operational data on the state of network devices via streaming telemetry or snapshots.
+An approach to network monitoring is to use open protocols, such as gNMI–gRPC, both developed by Google. gNMI is a network management protocol that provides the ability to retrieve operational data on the state of network devices via streaming telemetry or snapshots.
 It also supports remote network device configuration installation and manipulation.

 gNMI is built on the open source gRPC remote procedure call framework.
 It uses HTTP/2 as its transport layer and features bidirectional streams, server push support, load balancing, application-level flow control and more. gRPC is an open source project that’s under active development, so users can expect continued improvements.